-Working for a private Client, DJD Architects led the design team to do just that, achieving planning permission in April 2014 for a new house, judged to be both outstanding an innovative by the MADE expert built environment review panel, one of a small number in the country.
+Working for a private client, DJD Architects led the design team to do just that, achieving planning permission for a new house, judged to be both outstanding an innovative by the MADE expert built environment review panel.

-The site is largely flat and gently undulating land which is divided into three field areas with an existing man made lake, it sits within the Area of Great Landscape Value as defined by the Local Plan.
+The site is largely flat and gently undulating, divided into three field areas with an existing man made lake, it sits within the Area of Great Landscape Value as defined by the Local Plan.

 Working with the landscape architect (Potterton Associates), ecologist (Worcestershire Wildlife Consultancy) and planning consultant (Malcolm Scott Consultants), DJD Architects developed designs encompassing a luxurious lakeside residence, a working farmyard and a public point of arrival for visitors.
 This is designed as a holistic response to the site, sitting in and forming part of the landscape, becoming a positive addition to it.

 The approach to the house, curving and sweeping across the landscape, was designed to provide a journey experience in its’ own right, offering glimpses of the house or lake at different points before arriving at the entrance with the house set behind a reflection pool which tumbles into a new wildlife pond.

 DJD Architects worked with the client to develop a proposal for the way they wished to live on the site.
 Imagining a traditional small holding with calving and farrowing pens, feed store, butchery, workshop, tractor shed and kitchen garden surrounding the house.
 These elements are brought together with a common architectural language which extends into the proposed landscape design for the site.
 The generous internal spaces face south taking in views across the lake to the hills and coppiced woodland beyond.